lobokevin/truesize/README.md

 [![NSP Status](https://nodesecurity.io/orgs/kevinlobo/projects/63414c4f-d028-48cd-a8a7-558a35b3aeb9/badge)](https://nodesecurity.io/orgs/kevinlobo/projects/63414c4f-d028-48cd-a8a7-558a35b3aeb9)

-An e-Commerce website which uses rudimentary Computer Vision to generate the correct shirt brand/size for you!
+An e-commerce web app which finds shirts which fit you, instead of you searching for them!

 ### Functionality

 1. oAuth / Signin using Passport.js
 2. Deploying the production ready code & DB through Heroku
-3. Testing using & Continuous Integration using Travis CI
+3. Testing using & Continuous Integration using Circle CI (ongoing)

 Additionally, standard CRUD functions for e-commerce apps -